 We make this commitment not merely because we believe it creates value for our company, though it does; but because it derives from our fundamental values as a company.

-The phrase, “We are United,” though expressed in many languages by our more than 86,000 employees spread around the globe, articulates a shared purpose to make a lasting, positive impact everywhere we operate.
+The phrase, “We are United,” though expressed in many languages by tens of thousands of employees spread around the globe, articulates a shared purpose to make a lasting, positive impact everywhere we operate.

 We hold true to these commitments because they are right, and because they elevate the quality of the service we provide - which is to deliver the most safe, high-quality, on-time, customer-friendly experience in the industry.